 More on Beef Innards

 Buying: You won't find these in your average supermarket, but ethnic meat markets, particularly those serving Latin American or Near Eastern communities may have them.
 You will generally find only the thymus as the pancreas fetches a higher price in the fancy restaurant trade.
-I've found them for as low as US $1.00 / pound.

 The photo specimen was bought from a large multi-ethnic market here in Los Angeles.
 It was packed in a plastic tub, but other markets may have them in sealed vacuum pack bags or on a shrink wrapped foam tray.
 In regions without ethnic markets you will have to order from a specialty meat market, probably at a higher price.
 Buy them well before the expiry date and cook them right after purchase as organ meats are quite perishable (and market expiry dates tend to be over-optimistic).

 Yield: After soaking, par boiling and pressing as shown below, you will have about 46% of the weight as bought.
 Recipes almost always give the weight "as purchased" and expect the weight loss.
 Yield may be a little higher if all these steps are not followed.